 Use browser developer tools to inspect elements.
 Right-click on the element and select "Inspect" to see its HTML structure, then identify the text, ID, class, or name attribute to use in your click parameter.

 Yes!
-Use multiple click parameters in your API request: &click=button1&click=button2&click=#close
+Use multiple click parameters in your API request: &click=button1&click=button2&click=#close.
+Elements will be clicked in the order specified.

 If the specified element isn't found on the page, the screenshot will be captured without any interaction.
 No error will occur, ensuring your screenshot process continues.